DE postcode area

 The DE postcode area, also known as the Derby postcode area, is a group of 23 postcode districts in central England, within 11 post towns.
 These cover south and central Derbyshire (including Derby, Alfreton, Ashbourne, Bakewell, Belper, Heanor, Ilkeston, Matlock, Ripley and Swadlincote), parts of east Staffordshire (including Burton upon Trent) and north-west Leicestershire, and very small parts of Nottinghamshire.

+Mail for the DE postcode area is processed at Nottingham Mail Centre, along with mail for the NG postcode area.

 Coverage

 The approximate coverage of the postcode districts: